Amo Kalar (Chair)

 Colin Fyfe (Vice Chair)

-I have worked for the National Australia Group (Clydesdale and Yorkshire Bank Brands in GB) for 24 years.
-I have lived in Scotland, Melbourne Australia, London and Manchester whilst undertaking a variety of roles within the Bank including Internal Audit, Corporate Banking, Corporate Credit and Retail Management, prior to recent roles as Head of Marketing for the group and Regional Director for the South East of England.
-I am currently the GB Director for People and Management Development.
-I joined the Management Committee of Anxiety UK in late 2008 and look forward to assisting the team in this increasingly vital area of people’s lives.
+Having worked for the National Australia Group (Clydesdale and Yorkshire Bank Brands in GB) for 29 years I moved to Darlington Building Society in April 2014 as the CEO.
+I have lived in Scotland, Melbourne Australia, London, Manchester and Darlington whilst undertaking a variety of roles within the Financial Services Sector including Internal Audit, Corporate Banking, Corporate Credit, Marketing and Commercial Banking.
+I joined the Board of Anxiety UK in late 2008 and thoroughly enjoy working with a group of people who make such a difference to people’s lives.

 I have been involved with Anxiety UK since 2002 as a volunteer clinical hypnotherapist/counsellor.
 I joined the committee in May 2004.
 I also work for Self Help Services, as a facilitator of an anger management/social skills group.
 I am on the national register of hypnotherapists and psychotherapists, and am also a member of the British Association of Counselling & Psychotherapy.